Home

 Robert McCammon, The Queen of Bedlam, sequel to Speaks the Nightbird.

-Maria McCann, As Meat Loves Salt, about a servant during the seventeenth century English Civil War.
+Maria McCann, As Meat Loves Salt, about a servant who joins Cromwell's army during the English Civil War and later becomes involved with the Diggers movement.
 Review.

 Katharine McMahon, After Mary (2000), about a young woman from a seventeenth century English Catholic family who becomes involved with Mary Ward's pioneering effort to form an uncloistered order of nuns similar to the Jesuit Order.